rokath/trice/docs/TriceV1.0Specification.md

 * N is the parameter data bytes count.
 Padding bytes are not counted.
 * Usually N is < 127 but for buffer or string transfer N can get up to 32767 (15 bits).
 * When N > 127 (s==1) `NC` is replaced by `1nnnnnnn nnnnnnnn`.
 C is incremented with each *Trice* but not transmitted when:
   * N > 127
   * extended *Trice* without C

-####  6.2.2. <a name='FramingTCOBSorCOBSencodingandoptionalencryption'></a>Framing (TCOBS or COBS encoding) and optional encryption
+####  6.2.2. <a name='FramingwithTCOBSencoding'></a>Framing with TCOBS encoding

-* Inside double buffer each *Trice* starts at a u16 boundary.
+* For maximum storage speed each **trice** message starts at a 32-bit boundary and has 1-3 padding bytes.
-* The encoding drops the padding bytes using N and encodes each *Trice* separately.
-This minimizes data loss in case of disruptions for example caused by reset.
-If size minimizing matters hard, several *Trices* are codable as group also, but this leads to more data losses in case of disruptions.
+* In direct mode only a single message needs handling.
+* In deferred mode after half buffer swap any count of trice messages is in the buffer.
+* There are different policies possible:
+  1. TRICE_FAST_MULTI_MODE: Compact buffer by removing all padding bytes, encode it as a single package, append one 0-delimiter and transmit.
+This allows to reduce the transmitted data amount by paying the price of possibly more data lost in case of an error.
+Also the data interpretation can perform less checks.
+  2. TRICE_SAFE_SINGLE_MODE: Encode each buffer separate, append a 0-delimiter for each and pack them all together before transmitting.
+This increases the transmit data slightly but minimizes the amount of lost data in case of a data disruption.

 ###  6.3. <a name='ExtendedTricesasfutureoption'></a>Extended *Trices* as future option